 The words "advice" and "advise" can sometimes be confused.
-They have different meanings and are different parts of speech, but there is a relationship between them, and there is just one letter different in their spelling, so it's easy to see how using the wrong one in your writing can be a common mistake.
+They have different meanings and are different parts of speech, but there is a relationship between their usage.
+There's also just one letter different in their spelling, so it's easy to see how using the wrong one in your writing can be a common mistake.
 How can you easily tell the difference between advice and advise?

 Defining Advice and Advise

 The word advice is a noun.
 It means an opinion or recommendation that is offered as a course of action.
 Advice is pronounced with an ending sounding like "ice."

 The word advise is used as a verb.
 It means to offer an opinion or suggestion, or formally provide information.
 Advise is pronounced with an ending sounding like "ize."

 As these similarly meaning words are different parts of speech, the easiest way to tell the difference is to see some examples of advice and advise used in sentences:

 - You've done this before, please give me your advice.

 - I need your advice on which car to buy.

 - Her father gave them sound financial advice.

 - She took my interview advice on board and got the job.